RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/AlterBBN_8hpp.md

 namespace Gambit
 {

+  /// Class to store all results from an AlterBBN run.
+  /// This class needs to be fully defined in the header in order to prevent
+  /// linking problems when building the ScannerBit standalone.
+  /// -> element abundances stored in BBN_nuc (length NNUC+1),
+  /// -> covariance matrix in BBN_covmat ( dim NNUC+1 x NNUC+1)
+  /// -> abund_map maps name of element to position in BBN_abundance vector
+  ///    see constructor of BBN_container
   class BBN_container
   {
     public:
+      /// Constructor
       BBN_container() : abund_map{{"H2",3}, {"D",3}, {"H3",4}, {"He3",5}, {"He4",6}, {"Yp",6}, {"Li6",7}, {"Li7",8}, {"Be7",9}, {"Li8",10}}
       {}

-      void init_arr_size(size_t nnuc)
+      /// Initialize sizes of vectors (get NNUC, number of computed element abundances, from AlterBBN) void init_arr_size(size_t nnuc)
       {
         NNUC = nnuc;